jianboli/chrome_tab_manager/readme.md

 * [ ] make the tab group and window name more readable
   * [X] Make the tab group name more readable
   * [ ] The window name is currently not supported, please follow this thread for more detail: [Issue 1190160: Programmatic access to window-name from chrome.windows extension API](https://bugs.chromium.org/p/chromium/issues/detail?id=1190160)
-* [ ] label/highlight duplicated tabs
+* [X] label/highlight duplicated tabs
+  * The background color of the tab changes from blue (2 duplicated), orange (3 duplicated), to red (4 duplicate or more)
 * [ ] move tabs around within the tool
 * [ ] a global short-cut key
 * [ ] beatify the popup window

 * [ ] search for tabs (P2 as this is already embedded in chrome)

-The extension does not collect any data but please use it with cautious.
+The extension does not collect any data.
+However, please use it with with your own responsibilities.